Kentucky offender let out of prison by Bevin charged by feds - KVIA

 LOUISVILLE, Ky.
 (AP) — A Kentucky man who had sex crime convictions commuted by former Gov. Matt Bevin last year has been charged by federal prosecutors with producing child pornography.

 The new charge against Dayton Jones stems from events that led to sodomy and other charges against him by Kentucky prosecutors in 2014.
-He was serving a 15 years on those charges when Bevin commuted the sentence last year, nullifying the case in state court.
+He was a few years into a 15-year sentence when Bevin commuted the sentence last year, nullifying the case in state court.

 The U.S. Attorney’s office in Louisville said on Tuesday that Jones, 24, was arrested on one charge of producing child sex abuse material.
 The federal charge carries a minimum of 15 years in prison upon conviction.